folio-org/okapi/doc/guide.md

 }
 END
 ```

-Just for the sake of an example, we have specified that the auth module
-depends on the test-basic module, version 2.2.1 or higher.
-You can experiment
-with requiring version 2.4.1, that should fail since we only have 2.2.3.

-The module has two routing entries, a simple check that gets called before
+The module has one handler, for the /login path.
+It also has a filter that
-any real module, and a login service.
-Note that the first RoutingEntry is
-within the auth interface definition, but the second one is not, it is in
-a global list of RoutingEntries.
-This is because it is a filter, something
-that gets invoked for every request Okapi sees.
-It is also of type "headers",
+connects with every incoming request.
+That is where it decides if the user will
+be allowed to make the request.
+This one has a type "headers", which means that
-which means that Okapi is not passing the full request to it, only the headers.
+Okapi does not pass the whole request to it, just the headers.
-This saves a little bit time.

 The pathPattern for the filter uses the wildcard character (`*`) to match any path.
 A pathPattern may also include curly braces pairs to match a path component.
 For